wmo-im/wis2box/docs/source/user/setup.rst

    The centre-id has to be lowercase and use alphanumeric characters only.
    The dropdown list shows all currently registered centre-ids on WIS2 as well as any centre-id you have already created in wis2box.

-There are 2 pre-defined dataset types for "weather/surface-based-observations/synop" and "weather/surface-based-observations/temp".
+There are multiple predefined datasets, such as "weather/surface-based-observations/synop", "weather/surface-based-observations/temp", and "weather/advisories-warnings".
-We recommend using these pre-defined dataset types to publish your "synop" and "temp" data, respectively.
+We recommend using these particular predefined dataset types to publish your "synop", "temp", and CAP alert data, respectively.
 The predefined dataset will predefine the topic and data mappings for you.
 If you want to create a dataset for a different topic, you can select "other" and define the topic and data mappings yourself.